RAM & Transfer Register

 - |â ~BRlE Bridge Lower Enable: Enables the lower byte of the transfer register to the data bus.

 The transfer register consists of a 16-bit register made with two 8-bit 74HCT574.
-The 574âs layout turned out be extremely convenient for this module as the large amount of jumper wires are evenly spread on both sides of the breadboard.
-Like every module interacting with the address bus; it has two pairs of transceivers; One(The left pair) to load BR from the address bus in one cycle with ~BRE, and the other to either write to or read from the data bus in two cycles using BRlW, BRhW ~BRhE, and ~BRlE.
+The 574âs layout turned out to be extremely convenient for this module because the large amount of jumper wires are evenly spread on both sides of the breadboard.
+Like every module interacting with the address bus, it has two pairs of transceivers.
+One transceiver pair lets the 16-bit system bus drive the BR input path when ~BRE is active.
+The other side interfaces the BR with the 8-bit data bus, so the lower and upper bytes can be written or read separately with BRlW, BRhW, ~BRlE, and ~BRhE.

 RAM

-Control lines involved(3):
+Control lines involved (3):

 - |â ~ME Enables memory output to the data bus.

-- |â ~MW Memory write
+- |â ~MW Memory write.

-My RAM chip is a UM61512A 64K X 8 BIT HIGH SPEED CMOS SRAM, which is perfect for my use case, as it is cheap(About $15 for a set of 10 on Ebay), and very compact!
+My RAM chip is a UM61512A 64K X 8 BIT HIGH SPEED CMOS SRAM, which is perfect for my use case, because it is cheap(About $15 for a set of 10 on Ebay), and very compact!
 The lower 48K of the memory is used for program memory, and the remaining/top 16K of memory is for either stack memory or a boot loader ROM.

 Just like the SAP-1, my build can be set to either Programming or Run mode.
 When in programming mode, some DIP switches are used to manually point to memory addresses and enter data into RAM.
 An SPDT switch is used to switch between the two modes, and a push button is used to trigger the RAMâs write pin.